Dealing with and Overcoming Your Fear of Writing

-Writer’s block, fear of rejection, and imposter syndrome (the fear of being exposed as a fraud) are all examples of fear popping up in a writer's life.
+Writer’s block, fear of failure, fear of rejection, and imposter syndrome (the fear of being exposed as a fraud) are all examples of fear popping up in a writer's life.
 If that weren’t enough, there’s even the fear of success-- if you succeed in your goal, will you be able to handle what comes next?

-Know that you’re not alone
+Recognize that you’re not alone in your writing fears

 Reframe your inner critic

 We can make a nasty 1-star review sound like a glowing endorsement compared to some of the things we tell ourselves.
 And yet, we’d never dream of speaking that way to someone else, right?
 So, defend yourself like you would defend your best friend.

 If your inner critic snarls that your writing will never amount to anything, remind them that that’s not true, because doing something you love is never time wasted.
 If they tell you that your writing would make a two-year-old toddler sound eloquent, tell them that it’s only the first draft, and you’re just telling the story to yourself.

 It can help to voice your inner critic rather than trying to ignore it.
 Divide a piece of paper in half and write down all the negative self-talk.
 Then, on the other side, write down how you can reframe it in a positive, encouraging way.
 If you need more inspiration for winning comebacks to rebuff your inner critic, take a look at this article from Jessica Brody.